 LCD's testing services are billed to MCOs, Medicare, Medicaid, physicians and physician groups, hospitals, patients and employer groups.
-Tests ordered by a physician may be billed to different payers depending on the medical insurance benefits of a particular patient.
 Most testing services are billed to a party other than the physician or other authorized person who ordered the test.
 Increases in the percentage of services billed to government and MCOs could have an adverse effect on the Company's net revenues.